ScazLab/ScazLab.github.io/_posts/2020-05-18-ROS-Docker-Setup.md

  - Add the [following lines](https://github.com/ScazLab/wodoto/blob/master/Docker_Files/.bash_profile) to your `~/.bash_profile` file on your local machine replacing `path-to-repository` and `hostname` appropriately.
 Then source it by running:
  `source ~/.bash_profile`

+- Install `pip` inside the container by following [these](https://pip.pypa.io/en/stable/installing/) instructions.

+- Install `vim` inside the container by following [these](https://phoenixnap.com/kb/how-to-install-vim-ubuntu) instructions

 ## Commands to Start and Test the ROS Docker for the First Time